Bill Mills Park is located at 16-20 Benjamina Street in Mount Sheridan, just a short walk from the bus stop on George Cannon Drive.

-Bill Mills Park honours Bill Mills, the last Mulgrave Shire Town Clerk and the first CEO of Cairns Regional Council.
+Bill Mills Park honours Bill Mills, the last Mulgrave Shire Town Clerk and the first CEO of Cairns Regional Council in Far North Queensland.
 He was my father’s right-hand man for many years while Dad (Tom Pyne) was Mayor.
 However, Bill had an impressive career in his own right.

 Bill grew up in a large family who had a strong involvement with local government.
 His grandfather was the first Town Clerk at Longreach and his father was the Chairman of the Belyando Shire Council.
 He received the Public Service Medal for his work.
-Bill also played an important role in the creation of the suburb of Mount Sheridan and how it was planned.
+Bill played an important role in the development of Mount Sheridan.

-At street level the park offered very little at the time I was elected.
 My focus was on making this green space the great community asset that I knew it could become.
 The hardest part was getting Sports and Recreation Department and the Works and Services Department, to accept that this was a genuine park and not simply a ‘drainage reserve’.
-Once this was done, I worked away on improvements.
+I then worked away on improvements.

 The first achievement was getting the park marked up for as football fields.
 It soon became popular with the local Hmong community, as well as other immigrant and refugee teams.
 They all loved football (soccer).
 On any given Saturday you can see Hmongs playing Sikhs, or Africans playing Bhutanese.
 It was truly heart-warming to see.